luisfrcarvalho/design-patterns/Behavioral/Observer/readme.md

 ![](diagram.png)

+- **Subject**
-- **Subject**: The Subject, also know as Publisher, issues events of interest to other objects.
+    - The Subject, also know as Publisher, issues events of interest to other objects.
 These events occur when the subject changes its state or executes some behaviors.
 Subjects contain a subscription infrastructure that lets new subscribers join and current subscribers leave the list.

+- **Observer**
-- **Observer**: The Observer, also know as Subscriber, interface declares the notification interface.
+    - The Observer, also know as Subscriber, interface declares the notification interface.
 In most cases, it consists of a single update method.
 The method may have several parameters that let the publisher pass some event details along with the update.

 # Notes